pyscaffold/pyscaffold/docs/index.rst

       The **experimental** [#index2]_ "interactive mode" makes it easy to choose which options you want to pass to PyScaffold.
 If you want to try it out, you can use the ``--interactive``, or simply ``-i`` option.
-      The interactive command equivalent to the previous exampple is:
+      The interactive command equivalent to the previous example is:
       ``putup -i myproject``.

 After the usual::